peterlacko/gooddata-ui/docs/ht_create_visualization_programmatically.md

 <BarChart afm={afm} resultSpec={resultSpec} config={customConfig} />
    ```

-5. Prepare an AFM using the identifiers that you obtained at Step 2.
+5. Prepare AFM using the identifiers that you obtained in Step 2.
    To create a bar chart that renders `# of Activities` sliced by `Activity Type`, define the following elements:

    * AFM with a measure named `'m1'` with a base object named `'# of Activities'`.